EwanColquhoun/SPNA/README.md

         * Nursery, Email, Address, Subscription and renewal date.
     * Update details
         * A form to update Nursery, Name, Address and Phone details
-        * The form has buttons to change their email and to cancel the subscription
+        * The form has buttons to change their email and to cancel the subscription.
+When cancel subscription is selected it will end the access once the payment period has ended (end of the month, 6 months or year).
+Access to the site will be granted whilst within the payment period.
+    * Change their current subscription button.
+        * This form sends a request to Stripe and automatically bills the customer pro-rata.
     * Current payment card display
         * Displays the last 4 digits and expiry date
     * Update payment details form